IrinaMax/CPU-usage-and-anomaly-detection/README.md

            -5.357000 -0.674000 -0.001797  0.000000  0.671100  5.321000

 A technique for detecting anomalies in seasonal univariate time series where the input is a series of <timestamp, count> pairs.
+Data is not normally distributed and the p-value is significant.
+           t.test(h$cpu_usage )
+                     One Sample t-test

+               data:  h$cpu_usage
+               t = 38965, df = 61177000, p-value < 2.2e-16
+               alternative hypothesis: true mean is not equal to 0 95 percent confidence interval:
+               0.5002575 0.5003079
+               sample estimates:
+               mean of x
+               0.5002827